jonathanstathakis/cms/austria.md

 - dry reds.
 - dry sparkling whites.

+See other sections.
+Not sure what to put here.

 ### Wine Terms

 - Traubenmost: grape must from grapes harvested and pressed in Austria